-To demonstrate the versatility of the splice sensor platform, we created a splice sensor targeting the back-splice junction of ciRS-7, a circular RNA (circRNA) wellknown to be involved in cancer. ciRS-7 sensor displayed a rapid increase in fluorescence in the presence of ciRS-7 target FL RNA.
-In addition to displaying a selective ~14-fold increase in fluorescence in the presence of ciRS-7 target FL RNA, the ciRS-7 sensor can detect targets over a broad range of concentrations and was sensitive to as low as ~62.5nM of ciRS-7 target FL RNA.

-CASE STUDY: INTRONIC RNA

-Selectively differentiates sense and antisense introns
+To demonstrate the versatility of the splice sensor platform, we created a splice sensor targeting the back-splice junction of ciRS-7 circRNA.
+CiRS-7 circRNA sensor displayed a rapid increase in fluorescence in the presence of ciRS-7 target FL RNA.
+In addition to displaying a selective ~14-fold increase in fluorescence in the presence of ciRS-7 target FL RNA, the CiRS-7 circRNA sensor can detect targets over a broad range of concentrations and was sensitive to as low as ~62.5nM of ciRS-7 target FL RNA.
+CASE STUDY: INTRONIC RNA Selectively differentiates sense and antisense introns